torvall/clico/readme.md

 ## Project status

-Clico started as a personal project to learn more about LLMs. **It's still just a PoC**, I wouldn't recommend using it for anything serious.
+Clico started as a personal project to learn more about AI, LLMs and the like. **It's still just a PoC**, I wouldn't recommend using it for anything serious.
 I'm pretty sure there are much better, more mature alternatives around.

 **At the moment, only Ollama is supported.**